Yandex Cloud

 • Configure rules

-• Connect your ARL profile to a security profile
+• Connect your ARL profile to the security profile

 Smart Web Security protects your infrastructure from cybersecurity threats at OSI application level (L7).
 These may include DDoS attacks, bots, and SQL injections.
 In addition, you can enable DDoS protection at levels L3 and L4 using Yandex DDoS Protection.

-• Basic rules.
-For simple traffic filtering based on certain conditions.
+• Basic rules for simple traffic filtering based on specified conditions.

-• Smart Protection rules.
-To analyze traffic with machine learning and behavioral analysis algorithms.
+• Smart Protection rules for automatic protection against DDoS attacks with machine learning and behavior analysis algorithms.

-• ARL profile.
-To limit the number of requests to the protected resource based on various conditions.
+An ARL profile contains rules for limiting the number of requests to the protected resource based on various conditions.

 • Get your cloud ready.